eechhx/macbot/docs/mapping.md

 # Mapping
+Mapping in both simulation and physically.
+There are different configurations for both scenarios.
+Mapping done with [gmapping](http://wiki.ros.org/gmapping).
+Mapping with [Google's cartographer](http://wiki.ros.org/cartographer) system is still a TODO and a future tentative implementation.

 ## Simulation (gmapping)
 To map solely in the Gazebo simulation, specify the world argument in the following launch command: